-To begin reclaiming the word ‘Witch’, it is important to first know the history of the word.
-And why, over time it has been downgraded from a term that once held women in high esteem for their feminine powers, to a term which demonised and stigmatised women who dared rely on their own innate wisdom and connection with nature.
+But to begin reclaiming the word ‘Witch’, it is important to first know the history of the word.
+And why, over time it has been downgraded from a term that once held women in high esteem for their Divine Feminine powers, to a term which demonised and stigmatised women who dared rely on their own wisdom and connection with nature.

 The History of the Witch